-Getting dizzy from doing laps at the local park?
-Have the urge to get out of the city and be amongst nature?
-We hear ya!
+Getting dizzy from doing laps at the local park while we've been in lockdown?
+Have the urge to get out of the city and be amongst nature the minute the WA travel restrictions lift?
+We hear ya.

 We’ve done the hard yards (and kilometres) for you and found seven of the best hikes in south Western Australia, from Margaret River to the Porongorups, for an outback adventure.
 All you have to worry about is what snacks to pack, when to go and which one you’ll choose.
-Get those thick socks ready and hit the ground running—this is just another day in WA!
+Get those thick socks ready and hit the ground running.

 Here are seven of the best hikes in south Western Australia.